 1997 Adriana Caselotti b.
 1916 Italian-American singer, actress.
 She was the voice of Snow White in the 1937 Walt Disney classic, for which she was paid $970.

-1993 Eleanor Hibbet b. circa 1906 British historical novelist.
+1993 Eleanor Hibbert b.
+1906 British historical novelist.
 Writings: Widow of Windsor and The Bride of Pendorric.
-Her books, written under names including Victoria Holt, Jean Plaidy, Philippa Carr, have sold an estimated 75,000,000 copies.
+Her books, written under names including Victoria Holt, Jean Plaidy, Philippa Carr, have sold over 100,000,000 copies.

 1978 Carl Betz b.
 1921 American Emmy-winning actor.
 TV: The Donna Reed Show (Donna's husband) and Judd for the Defense (the tough Texas lawyer).